The Shallow Person’s Guide to Moving Abroad

 If you’re considering moving to another country, what are you looking for above all else?
 Spiritual enlightenment?
 A job with great parental benefits?
 Economic freedom?
 Safety?
 Political stability?
 If so, this article is not for you.

 Instead of any of that meaningful stuff, are you after fast internet and more leggy supermodels traipsing around than you can comfortably shake a stick at?
 Do you like your beer cheap and your beaches tropical?
 You’ve come to the right place for some fantastic data-based travel advice.

-So here are some countries you might want to move to, based on extraordinarily superficial, arbitrary, and vaguely sexist criteria that I just made up: attractive people, fast internet connections, cheap beer, tropical beaches, and a combination of all of the above.
+So here are some countries you might want to move to, based on extraordinarily superficial, arbitrary, and vaguely inappropriate criteria that I just made up: attractive people, fast internet connections, cheap beer, tropical beaches, and a combination of all of the above.

 Disclaimer: I’m not saying non-shallow people shouldn’t want to move to the following places.
-These are all fantastic countries!
+These are all fantastic countries.

 1. Hot dates

 When it comes down to it, aren’t we all just looking for love (and by love, I mean lots of attractive people to go out with)?
-Your best bet, logically, is to live somewhere where the numbers are in your favour.
+Your best bet, logically, is to live somewhere where the numbers are in your favor.